aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 Well, looks like we've run out of space on the [rentry](https://rentry.co/modules).
 {: .center}

 Thus the repo continues here, where character limit concerns are a thing of the ~~past~~ distant future.
+{: .center}

 With the debut of modules for Euterpe comes a need to branch out from this one page, so this will act as a directory to each model's module page.
 {: .center}

 ***